Call Us Today: 281.673.6595

 As long as you have requested the Hearing, you may drive legally under your regular license, even if it was confiscated, until the date of your hearing.
 The ALR Hearing is not held in the criminal courts and it is not required to have an attorney represent you at the ALR Hearing; you may attend on your own and represent yourself.

 We recommend the in-person hearing, whether you do it on your own or whether you hire us, as opposed to telephonic.
-We prefer to conduct your ALR Hearing if you are committed to a Trial in the event we cannot obtain a Dismissal for you: That Hearing gives us a chance to scope out the arresting officer’s testimony and gives us a good preview of how a Trial might go.
-We subpoena all of the Discovery from the ALR Hearing and use it to prepare for Trial.
+We prefer to conduct your ALR Hearing if you are committed to fighting your case as the testimony from the arresting officer can help obtain a pre-trial Dismissal or a Not Guilty verdict at trial.
+We also subpoena all of the Discovery from the ALR Hearing and use it to prepare for Trial.

-Our fee for the ALR Hearing is $400 payable [current as of Jan.
-2011] one month in advance of the Hearing; an Occupational or Restricted License, if necessary and if you are eligible, is additional if we lose the ALR Hearing and your license is suspended.
+Our fee for the ALR Hearing is $800 payable [current as of 2014] one month in advance of the Hearing; an Occupational or Restricted License, if necessary, is included if we lose the ALR Hearing and your license is suspended.
 Once we have been retained for the DWI, we will schedule your ALR Hearing if you indicate that you want us to handle it.

 As long as you have requested a date for the ALR Hearing you may drive legally under your regular TDL – even if it has been confiscated – up until the date of the ALR Hearing.
 Thus, the “40th day after arrest” suspension rule does not apply as long as you have requested a date within 15 days from the date of your arrest.
 Most ALR Hearings are not reached until three months after the date of arrest.
 This effectively extends the time during which you can drive under your regular license well beyond the 40 days just by making a phone call and requesting an in-person hearing date.